Slam (Onyx song): Music video

 The music video was directed by Parris Mayhew, known in the past as guitarist and songwriter of Cro-Mags.
 Drew Stone's production company Stone Films NYC was a producer of this video.
 The video was filmed on Broadway Stages (Queens, NYC) and Compton, California in February 1993, and was premiered on The BOX on March 25, 1993.
 Russell Simmons, Run-DMC, Boss, Flatlinerz and Biohazard had a cameo appearance in the video.
 The music video begins with the band surrounded by a crowd that is jumping up and down.
 Onyx performs the song outside, in a warehouse, and as they crowd surf.
 The video showed slamdancing, moshing, crowd surfing.
 The video hit MTV right when the channel had also begun to play harder rap.
-Patti Galuzzi was MTV's director of music programming: And we did play it in heavy rotation.
-It was something like number 13 in the top 100 of 1993, which is huge.
+Patti Galuzzi was MTV's director of music programming: "And we did play it in heavy rotation.
+It was something like number 13 in the top 100 of 1993, which is huge."

 The music video was #1 on MTV's Most Wanted for 4 months and hit #1 on MTV's Weekly Countdown in 1993.

 As of 28 May 1993, the music video "Slam" was played on MTV 3 weeks in active rotation, was in top 10 requests and was #9 most played video.

 The video can be found on the 2008's DVD Onyx: 15 Years Of Videos, History And Violence and on the 2000s DVD And Ya Don't Stop: Hip Hop's Greatest Videos, Vol. 1.

 "Slam" (Bionyx remix)

-Lyor Cohen came up with an idea to do a cover version of "Slam".
+Lyor Cohen came up with an idea to do a cover version of "Slam"; Onyx initially resisted the project, wanting to avoid selling out.
 An official remix entitled "Slam (Bionyx Remix)" was a collaboration with heavy metal band Biohazard.
 This rap rock version was released as a maxi-single entitled "Slam: The Alternatives" on June 22, 1993.

 In May 1993, Parris Mayhew shot the third video for Onyx, for the song "Slam (Bionyx Remix)".
 Drew Stone's Stone Films NYC produced the video again.
 The video was filmed at The Academy, NYC.
 Redman, Danny Diablo, Madball, and 25 ta Life make appearances in the video.
 The video for the song "Slam (Bionyx Remix)" was used in an American animated sitcom Beavis and Butthead in the 1993 episode "Buff 'N' Stuff".
 This maxi single helped the main single "Slam" go platinum on August 10, 1993.

 Onyx saved Def Jam thanks to the successfully sold singles "Slam" and "Slam: The Alternatives" and debut album Bacdafucup."...'Slam' was already platinum, then we did it with Biohazard, and it's double platinum.", says Sticky Fingaz.
 "We saved Def Jam, actually.
 We sold two million singles, and we sold two million albums."